 The Commission instructed the staff to look at Sections 1600 et seq. to determine what revisions might be necessary to make the Texas v.
 New Jersey escheat rules applicable to our asserted escheat claims against property held by the United States.
 The only revision that appeared to be necessary is the proposed revision to Section 1604.
 Section 1604 now claims only property whose owner's last known address was in California.
-We have revised it to claim intangible property where the last known address was in California and tangible property acquired by the foderal government in California.
+We have revised it to claim intangible property where the last known address was in California and tangible property acquired by the federal government in California.
 We have not included a provision in this section for the escheat of property where the last known address of the owner is in a state that does not provide for escheat.
 The section as drafted would leave such property in the federal government's hands.
+Should this state also assert a claim to that property?
 Should this state also assert a claim to intangible property acquired in California where the owner's last known address was in a foreign nation?